The 15 best free to play games

 War Thunder

 Developed by Gaijin Entertainment, War Thunder is an odd mix of MMO, war simulator, and vehicle game.
 It lets players take part in simulated battles as part of one of the three branches of the military — air, ground, or naval.
 The game’s scope is not focused on just a single conflict or historical event and instead spans nearly all of the 20th century.
 And while the premise may seem narrow at first glance, there is much more under the hood.
-So much in fact, that there are over 2000 various combat vehicles to choose from, and over 100 maps to play on, and there’s a VR mode too.
+So much in fact, that there are over 2,000 different combat vehicles to choose from, and over 100 maps to play on.
+There’s a VR mode thrown in there too.
 Furthermore, the game has both PVE and PVP modes, which also have various modes of their own.
 All things considered, War Thunder is one of the most complete modern warfare simulators out there.

 Warframe